mavryk-network/netezos/docs/docs/get-started.md

 var result = await rpc.Inject.Operation.PostAsync(bytes.Concat(signature));
 ````

 That is it.
-We have successfully injected our first operation into the Tezos blockchain.
+We have successfully injected our first operation into the Mavryk blockchain.